-PHA 510 Medicine 6 weeks 6
+PHA 510 Medicine

-PHA 511 Ambulatory Care 6 weeks 6
+PHA 511 Ambulatory Care

-PHA 512 Community Practice 6 weeks 6
+PHA 512 Community Practice

-PHA 513 Rural Practice 6 weeks 6
+PHA 513 Health System

-Elective Advanced Pharmacy 2 @ 6 weeks 12
+Elective Advanced Pharmacy 3 @ 5 weeks

 Practice Experiences

-36

 PHARMACY COURSES

 INTRODUCTORY PHARMACY EXPERIENCE (IPPE)

 PHA 335.
 INTRODUCTORY PHARMACY EXPERIENCE (IPPE) TWO CREDITS

 This course will provide introductory practice experience to students in the community setting.
 The course fosters the development of professionalism in an environment of practical application of knowledge, skills, and attitudes.
 Students will be faced with a variety of issues practical to community pharmacy.
 The student will take an independent learning approach under the supervision of a practicing community pharmacist.
 The course is two full-time weeks (80 hours) of experience.
 Prerequisite: Successful completion of P-1 year.